solher/arangolite/README.md

 ## V2.0.0 - Changelog

 The new `v2.0.0` version is a major evolution.
-I brings (sadly) some breaking changes and (happily) a lot of improvements:
+It brings (sadly) some breaking changes and (happily) a lot of improvements:

 - A less awkward API, more focused and I hope, clearer.
 - All the goroutine magic purely and simply deleted.